xpbowler/GSEA/README.md

 ## About

-I performed a GSEA analysis of treatment effect differences in low- and high-fibrosis Hepatitis C patients.
+This repository contains the results of a GSEA analysis on the treatment effect differences in low- and high-fibrosis Hepatitis C patients.

 To view results:
 1. ```$ cd output```